rla/cooling/README.md

 applying the control values.

 All cooling fans start initially in disabled state and with 0 PWM.
-When a fan PWM is set to value > 0 then the fan power is enabled.
+When a fan PWM is set to a value greater than 0 then the fan power is enabled.
 When PWM is set to 0 then the fan is also powered down.

 Control table rows are checked periodically.
 The rows can be